Netflix/iep/iep-module-archaius2/README.md

 use `application` as the config name rather than the default of `config`.

 > :warning: This module will not load global properties.
 Properties coming from platformservice
-> must be restricted to via at least one of application, cluster, or auto-scaling group.
+> must be restricted to at least one of application, cluster, or auto-scaling group.

 ## Gradle